eugnsp/es_util/doc/ALGORITHM.md

 ---

 ### `for_each_pair_n`
-**Applies a function object to adjacent pairs of elements in a range**
+**Applies the function object to adjacent pairs of elements in the range**

 ```cpp
 template<class Fw_it, typename N, class Fn>